Quantum manipulation of a two-level mechanical system: Two-phonon cooling

 We note that both the desired two-photon cooling $\Gamma_2$ and the undesired heating processes $\Gamma_1^{\rm (r)}$, $\Gamma_1^{\rm (b)}$, are proportional to $\lvert \alpha \rvert^2$ and can be controlled by the strength of the drive.
 To understand whether the two-phonon cooling is dominant we define $\lambda = (\lambda_{\rm r}^{-1} + \lambda_{\rm m}^{-1})^{-1}$, where

 When the parameter $\lambda_{\rm r}$ ($\lambda_{\rm m}$) is larger than one, the non-Gaussian dynamics from the quadratic coupling prevails over the single phonon processes induced by the residual linear coupling $\delta g_{1}$ (multi-mode term proportional to $g_{1}$).
-Therefore, when $\lambda \gg 1$, the two-phonon cooling is the dominant process and the membrane is effectively confined to the two lowest states (i.e. a qubit).
-This mechanical qubit's coherence time $\lambda / \Gamma_2$ corresponds to the timescale at which unwanted linear processes act.
-We remark that while, in principle, the mechanical bath is also detrimental for the two-phonon cooling, its rate is not enhanced by the drive $\lvert \alpha \rvert$, and as such we can speed up all other processes to make it negligible.
-For clarity, we set $\gamma_{\rm m} = 0$ in the following.
+Therefore, when $\lambda \gg 1$, the two-phonon cooling is the dominant process and the membrane is effectively confined to the two lowest states, thus representing a qubit.
+This mechanical qubit's coherence time $\lambda / \Gamma_2$ corresponds to the timescale at which unwanted processes act.
+We remark that the intrinsic mechanical damping is also detrimental for the two-phonon cooling, but its rate is not enhanced by the drive $\lvert \alpha \rvert^2$.
+While it is in principle possible to speed up all other processes to make it negligible, the small magnitude of the couplings and limitations on the driving power set requirements on the mechanical $Q$ factor necessary to achieve such a situation (see Sec.~\ref{sec:expt_cons} for details).